Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Generalized Delaunay Graph Is Plane with Constant Spanning Ratio

-Translate and scale \C{p}{q} such that it corresponds to $C$.
-This transformation does not affect the angles $\beta$ and $\gamma$.
-Hence, since $p \neq q$ and both lie on the boundary of \C{p}{q}, the pair $\{\beta, \gamma\}$ is one of the pairs considered when determining $\alpha_C$ in Equation~\ref{eq:Diamond}.
+Since $p \neq q$ and both lie on the boundary of \C{p}{q}, the pair $\{\beta, \gamma\}$ is one of the pairs considered when determining $\alpha_C$ in Equation~\ref{eq:Diamond}.
 Hence, since $\beta \geq \gamma$, it follows that $\alpha_C \leq \beta$.
-Let $y$ be the third vertex of the isosceles triangle having base $p q$ and base angle $\alpha_C$ that lies on the same side of $p q$ as triangle $p x q$ (see Figure~\ref{fig:DiamondProperty}).
+Let $y$ be the third point of the isosceles triangle having base $p q$ and base angle $\alpha_C$ that lies on the same side of $p q$ as triangle $p x q$ (see Figure~\ref{fig:DiamondProperty}).
 Since $\alpha_C \leq \beta$, triangle $p y q$ is contained in triangle $p x q$.
 By convexity of \C{p}{q}, $p x q$ is contained in \C{p}{q}.
 Hence, since \C{p}{q} does not contain any vertices visible to both $p$ and $q$, triangle $p y q$ does not contain any vertices visible to both $p$ and $q$ either.
 Hence, $p q$ satisfies the $\alpha_C$-diamond property. \end{proof}